Nyck de Vries: 2023–24 season

-After having his Formula One career cut short, Mahindra Racing announced that De Vries would team up with Edoardo Mortara, who moved from Maserati MSG Racing, for the 2023–24 season.
+After having his Formula One career cut short, Mahindra Racing announced that de Vries would team up with Edoardo Mortara, who moved from Maserati MSG Racing, for the 2023–24 season.

 2024–25 season

 De Vries continued with Mahindra Racing for the 2024–25 season alongside Edoardo Mortara once again.
-He will miss the Berlin ePrix due to a clash in the FIA World Endurance Championship and is set to be replaced by Felipe Drugovich.
+He would miss the Berlin ePrix due to a clash in the FIA World Endurance Championship and was replaced by Felipe Drugovich.

+De Vries return second place podium Monaco. followed by a second-place finish in London Race 1 and Race 2.

+2025–26 season

+De Vries won his first ePrix since Berlin 2022 at Monaco, followed by a third-place finish in Sanya.

 Formula One career

 De Vries was signed to the McLaren Young Driver Programme in 2010, and the Audi Sport Racing Academy in 2016.
 He left McLaren before the 2019 season to focus on his duties at Audi, where he stayed until September 2019.